 It is easy to think that any spare tire bike rack can carry your bike on your car.
-Well, until you get a wrong one.
-If you don’t choose well, you could end up with a bike rack that can’t support your bikes or one that blocks your rear view and side mirrors.
+Well, until you get the wrong one.
+If you don’t choose well, you could end up with a bike rack that can’t support your bikes or one that blocks your rearview and side mirrors.
 But if you choose from our carefully selected list, you’re assured of getting the best spare tire bike rack.

+We’ve looked at 37 different options and picked the 14 best ones, out of which, the Allen Sports Premier S303 is our Editor’s Choice.
 The spare tire bike racks we’ve listed here stand out for a number of reasons, one being their build, dimensions, and weight.
-They are designed to bear the weight of 2-4 bikes, meaning you can safely carry multiple bikes on the same car without damaging them.
+They are designed to bear the weight of 2-4 bikes, meaning you can safely carry multiple bikes in the same car without damaging them.
 They are also well-designed to ensure they’re neither too big nor too bulky, and won’t obstruct your view of the road behind you.
 These spare tire bike racks also come with lifetime warranties, meaning they will serve you for a lifetime.
 Does this sound like the rack you’ve been dreaming of owning?
 Read on to find out how you can own it today.